Avni2002/Avni2002/README.md

 - **Tech Enthusiast**: Always exploring new tools, frameworks, and languages.
 - **Problem Solver**: I love turning complex problems into simple, efficient solutions.
 - **Lifelong Learner**: My favorite hobby is learning new technologies and methodologies.
-- **Chess Player**: I enjoy the challenge of strategy and tactics both in chess and in coding! ♟️

----

-## 📂 My Most Popular Repositories:
-- **[Heart Disease Prediction System](https://github.com/yourusername/heart-disease-prediction)**: Predicting heart disease using machine learning with a Django backend.
-- **[Smart Personal Assistant](https://github.com/yourusername/smart-personal-assistant)**: Manage your daily tasks and reminders with this AI-powered assistant.
-- **[Amazon ML Challenge](https://github.com/yourusername/amazon-ml-challenge)**: A project focused on optimizing inventory and predicting demand with machine learning.
-- **[My Portfolio Website](https://github.com/yourusername/my-portfolio)**: A simple and elegant portfolio website built with HTML, CSS, and JavaScript.

 ---

 ## 📊 GitHub Stats